 Allows you alter the ratio for the CPB.
 The adjustable range is dependent on the CPU being installed.
 (Default: Auto)

-Allows you to determine whether to enable the Core Performance Boost (CPB) technology, a CPU performance-boost technology.
-(Default: Auto)
+Allows you to determine whether to improve CPU performance.
+(Default: Disabled)

 (Note) This item is present only when you install a CPU that supports this feature.